 - Create a block of text that contains contact info for questions.

-- Create clear offers at different price points to entice new customers.
+- Put clear offers at different price points to entice new customers.

 - If you have an outdoor sign, make sure that it’s in good shape; lights working, letters and writing visible from a distance.